rackerlabs/design-system/_component_design/pills.md

 category: Components
 usage: >
   A pill is a small, oval-shaped component that indicates selection.
 Pills are often associated with tags, however, you can also apply pills to keyword search terms, input text search, or the name of a server selected by the user.
 You can represent any selectable object with a pill.

-  Not sure what this means "A pill is different than a tag in a variety of ways, with the most important being you cannot remove a tag."
 preview-image: preview-images/pills.svg
 resource: true
 status: Stable